ioBroker/adapter-dev/README.md

 -   `--reactTsConfig`: Path to the tsconfig.json file used for building React, relative to `reactRootDir`.
 Default: `tsconfig.json`
 -   `--reactBundle`: Bundle compiled React output into one file per entry point.
 Default: `true`
 -   `--reactFormat`: [Format](https://esbuild.github.io/api/#format) of the output file(s).
 Supports `iife` and `esm`, but ESM should only be selected when targeting modern browsers exclusively.
+-   `--reactSplitting`: Moves common code from multiple entry points into separate files, so they only have to be loaded once.
+Only relevant when `reactBundle` is `true`, `reactFormat` is `"esm"` and there are multiple entry points.
+If this is the case and there are [unexpected differences](https://esbuild.github.io/api/#splitting) between the watch mode and a normal build, try turning this off.
+Default: `true`
 -   `--reactCompileTarget`: [Compilation target](https://esbuild.github.io/api/#target) for React.
 Determines which JS features will be used in the output file.
 Default: `es2018`

 ### Using a config file